John Coleman (Australian footballer): Controversial suspension

-Given that those who retaliated were thought to have been given more lenient penalties than those who instigated, and given that — because Carlton were not in the finals — Caspar's penalty represented the first four home-and-home games in 1952, and given that Essendon were, indeed, playing in the 1951 finals, it was generally thought by those present at the tribunal that, if Coleman was to receive any penalty at all, he would be given no more than two weeks.
+Given that those who retaliated were thought to have been given more lenient penalties than those who instigated, and given that – because Carlton were not in the finals – Caspar's penalty represented the first four home-and-home games in 1952, and given that Essendon were, indeed, playing in the 1951 finals, it was generally thought by those present at the tribunal that, if Coleman was to receive any penalty at all, he would be given no more than two weeks.
 The chairman announced a penalty of four weeks.
-Many years later, the tribunal's chairman, Tom Hammond, agreed that whilst the tribunal had been technically correct in its penalty, given that "there was no precedent" for regarding retaliation as a lesser offence, that he now believed that the tribunal had been wrong and that it easily could have created such a precedent.
+Many years later, the tribunal's chairman, Tom Hammond, agreed that whilst the tribunal had been technically correct in its penalty, given that "there was no precedent" for regarding retaliation as a lesser offence, he now believed that the tribunal had been wrong and that it easily could have created such a precedent.

 Coleman broke down and wept with anger, disbelief and disappointment.
 As his friends and colleagues tried to assist Coleman from the tribunal's building, the impact of the rush of the large waiting crowd hurled Coleman against a traffic signal-box.
 He struck his head and collapsed on the pavement.
 He was eventually assisted into one of his friend's cars.

-Eventually, the Bombers went on, without Coleman—and with Dick Reynolds coming out of retirement as 20th man—to lose the Grand Final by eleven points, and Essendon supporters to this day blame Coleman's suspension for Essendon's failure to win its third successive premiership.
+Eventually, the Bombers went on, without Coleman—and with Dick Reynolds coming out of retirement as 20th man—to lose the grand final by eleven points, and Essendon supporters to this day blame Coleman's suspension for Essendon's failure to win its third successive premiership.

-Goalless Coleman
+A goalless afternoon

-On Saturday, 28 June 1952, in round ten of the 1952 season, at a very, very muddy (and narrow) Brunswick Street Oval, Coleman played opposite the champion Fitzroy fullback Vic Chanter.
-In a tough, rugged match, Fitzroy 13.12 (90) beat Essendon 5.8 (38).
-Coleman, who would finish the 1952 season with 103 goals, did not score a goal in the match; and this was the first (and the only) time that Coleman was held goalless in his entire 98-game career.
-He had less than half a dozen kicks for the entire match—despite being moved to center half-forward for a while during the second quarter—and was only able to score two behinds, one of which was effected with the last scoring kick of the match.
+On Saturday, 28 June 1952, in round ten of the 1952 season, at a very muddy (and narrow) Brunswick Street Oval, Coleman played opposite the champion Fitzroy fullback Vic Chanter.
+In a tough, rugged match, Fitzroy 13.12 (90) defeated Essendon 5.8 (38).
+Coleman, who would finish the 1952 season with 103 goals, did not score a goal in the match; this was the first (and only) time that Coleman was held goalless in his entire 98-game career.
+He had less than half a dozen kicks for the entire match—despite being moved to centre half-forward for a while during the second quarter—and was only able to score two behinds, one of which was effected with the last scoring kick of the match.